 View an interactive map of the known ranges of western chorus frogs in Ontario.

 Western chorus frogs breed very early in the spring, often while ice is still present, and may begin calling as early as mid-March.
 Typically, most calling occurs in April.
 These frogs may call day or night, usually in tandem with spring peepers.
-The female lays a series of small egg masses, which are attached to vegetation.
+The female lays 400 to 1,500 eggs in loose masses of 20 to 70 eggs, which are attached to vegetation.
 The eggs hatch within a few weeks, and the tadpoles finish transforming by early summer or midsummer.
-They usually mature in one year and rarely live longer than three years.
+After metamorphosis, they usually mature in one year and rarely live longer than three years.
 Chorus frogs can survive being frozen and are among the first frogs to emerge in the spring.
 They feed on small insects and other invertebrates, and are eaten by a wide variety of predators.

 Other names: striped chorus frog, midland chorus frog, Hyla triseriata, Pseudacris nigrita triseriata